 In reality, Medicare is full of jargon, similar-sounding plans, deadlines and hidden costs.
 If you’ve never dealt with it before, you have a steep learning curve ahead of you.

-- A broker can help you avoid feeling confused or overwhelmed by too many choices.
+- Medigap insurance brokers can help you avoid feeling confused or overwhelmed by too many choices.
 They can help you decide which level of coverage is best for you, based on your needs and your budget.

 - Medicare Supplement brokers do this every day, and chances are your broker has helped lots of people just like you.
 This means a broker can spot issues and problems you might not have thought of, and can give you advice based on experience.